Event Agenda

 A 2025 survey by recruitment firm Hays found that 68% of women in tech report experiencing imposter syndrome at some point in their careers slightly higher than men (61%).

-This goes to prove that many talented women in tech quietly doubt themselves, second-guess their skils, expertise and experience, or feel unheard in their careers .
+This goes to prove that many talented women in tech quietly doubt themselves, second-guess their skills, expertise and experience, or feel unheard in their careers .
 This session offers a simple, practical framework to move from feeling like an imposter to becoming a visible, trusted voice at work.
 Grounded in real workplace scenarios, it breaks confidence-building into small, repeatable habits that would change that narrative.

 Attendees will learn how to recognise the patterns that trigger self-doubt, how to prepare for high-pressure conversations, and how to communicate with clarity even when nerves show up.
 The session also shares everyday tools such as a “wins log,” a 60-second reset routine, and a communication checklist that help shift attention from fear to action.
 Instead of asking women to “be more confident,” without any practical steps, it provides a roadmap to build influence in a sustainable, authentic way.